PSS Senators Resource Page

 Senator Responsibilities and Guidelines

-- Read and become familiar with the PSS Constitution and Bylaws.
+- Read and become familiar with the PSS Constitution and Bylaws and Code of Ethics.

 - Attend monthly and special PSS meetings.